Frequently Asked Questions

 Is there parking?

-Yes, there are 2 car parking spaces in the driveway at Energy for Life, however be aware that if you are the first there and someone else parks in front of you it may be difficult to leave.
+There are 2 car parking spaces in the driveway at Energy for Life, however be aware that if you are the first there and someone else parks in front of you it may be difficult to leave.
 There is also on street paid for parking on Sussex Street and also on Richmond Hill and Windmill Terrace, a short 5 minute walk from Energy for Life.

 When does your clinic run?